Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Experimental Evaluation

-Next, we take a closer look at runtime latency of Blacklight and SD, using measurements on an Intel i7 desktop server with $64$ GB memory.
-Computing hash signatures is a fixed cost per image (and incurs negligible latency on today's hardware), so the bulk of per-query costs come from searching for matching fingerprints in a large database of fingerprints of prior queries.

-We measure Blacklight fingerprint matching latency for small ($32\times 32$,\cifar{}) and larger ($224 \times 224$, \imagenet{}) images, using default configurations from Table~\ref{table:configuration}.
-For different configurations, Figure~\ref{fig:overhead_time} plots Blacklight's latency to search for fingerprint matches (per incoming query) as a function of the number of queries stored in the database ($n$).
-The curves are flat over $n$, suggesting that in the common case, Blacklight's matching cost is near-constant and independent of $n$.
-In contrast, we also plot SD's per-query match latency (only available for CIFAR) for different database sizes (no resets).
-It scales linearly with database size, and quickly surpasses Blacklight per-query latency for all but the smallest databases.
-Note that we can dramatically reduce per-query match time for Blacklight by increasing the sliding step $p$ from 1 up to $w/2$.
-For larger images, this helps us avoid growth of total hashes per query, and has minimal impact on detection performance.
-We omit additional detailed performance tuning results due to space constraints.

-Finally, hash-based fingerprints are extremely small in terms of storage costs.
-Across all parameters in our experiments, a fingerprint is at most $32 \cdot S$ bytes (160B for our default configuration).
-Thus fingerprints for $1$ million queries would only require 2GB of storage, a ``negligible'' value for modern servers.
+\htedit{ \para{Storage.} Blacklight requires a database to store fingerprints of prior queries.
+Our probabilistic fingerprints are extremely small.
+Across all of our experiments, a fingerprint is $\leq 32 \cdot \mathbf{S}$ bytes and 1.6KB for the default configuration in Table~\ref{table:configuration}.
+A database of $1$ million queries only requires 2GB storage, a ``negligible'' value for modern servers. }